moonlighthowling616/moonlighthowling616/README.md

 </p>

 <p align="center">
   <strong>A "Hellhound" Information Technology student.
-I mainly do web dev, but I dive into app dev just for the fun of it! </strong>
+I mainly do web dev, but dives into app dev just for the fun of it! </strong>
 </p>

 <p align="center">